1991 World Snooker Championship

 The 1991 World Snooker Championship (also referred to as the 1991 Embassy World Snooker Championship for sponsorship reasons) was a professional ranking snooker tournament that took place between 20 April and 6 May 1991 at the Crucible Theatre in Sheffield, England.
-Organised by the World Professional Billiards and Snooker Association, it was the eighth and final ranking event of the 1988–89 snooker season and the fifteenth consecutive World Snooker Championship to be held at the Crucible, the first tournament at this location having taken place in 1977.
+Organised by the World Professional Billiards and Snooker Association, it was the eighth and final ranking event of the 1990–91 snooker season and the fifteenth consecutive World Snooker Championship to be held at the Crucible, the first tournament at this location having taken place in 1977.

-The defending champion was Stephen Hendry, who had defeated Jimmy White 18–12 in the final of the 1990 World Snooker Championship, but he lost in the quarter-finals to Steve James, becoming another champion who was unable to defend his first world title in another example of the "Crucible curse".
+The defending champion was Stephen Hendry, who had defeated Jimmy White 18–12 in the final of the 1990 World Snooker Championship, but he lost in the quarter-finals to Steve James, becoming another champion who was unable to defend his first world title in an example of the "Crucible curse".
 John Parrott won his only World Championship title by defeating White 18–11 in the final.
 It was the third time that White had lost in the final after 1984 and 1990.
 The highest of the tournament was 140, made by White during his second-round match against Neal Foulds.

 A five-round qualifying event for the championship was held at the Preston Guild Hall from 22 March to 1 April to produce 16 players for the main stage, where they met the 16 invited seeded players.
 The tournament was broadcast in the United Kingdom by the BBC, and was sponsored by the Embassy cigarette company.
 Parrott received £135,000 from the total prize fund of £750,000.